 Concerns about a pupil or a disclosure should be discussed with the DSL who will help decide whether a referral to children's services is appropriate.
+The DSL and deputy are aware of the London safeguarding children partnership's threshold document, which will be used to inform their response to any safeguarding concern.
 If a referral is needed then the DSL should make it.
 However, anyone, including children, can make a referral and if for any reason a staff member thinks a referral is appropriate and one hasn't been made, they can and should consider making a referral themselves.
 Where referrals are not made by the DSL, the DSL should be informed as soon as possible.